12 Point Tree Inspection

 Before making any tree care recommendations Pinellas Tree Service completes a twelve point Health & Safety Inspection of all the trees on your property.
 This inspection is to provide both us and you with information related to what issues may exist that need attention as well as items of concern that could develop into issues in the future.

-At Pinellas Tree Service, we make sure to include the overall health of your trees and landscaping.
+At Pinellas Tree Service, we make sure to include the overall health of your trees and landscaping in our evaluation.
 We know that with the proper care and planning your yard to remain healthy and vibrant for years.

 A brief synopsis of each of our inspection points is detailed below.